sneakerhax/Arsenal/Cloud/Linode/stackscript_kali_recon.md

 ## Using the StackScript on deployment

 1. Navigate to StackScripts in the navigation panel on the left side
-2. From the list of StackScripts choose the one you want to deploy (In this case Metasploit)
+2. From the list of StackScripts choose the one you want to deploy (In this case Kali recon)
 3. Click the 3 dots to the right side of the StackScript listing and choose **Deploy New Linode**
-4. Follow the instructions to deploy a virtual machine with Metasploit installed
+4. Follow the instructions to deploy a virtual machine with Kali recon installed

 ## References
 * https://www.linode.com/docs/guides/platform/stackscripts/